NeuralVox/OpenPhonemizer/README.md

 A permissively licensed, open sourced, local IPA Phonemizer (G2P) powered by deep learning.
 This Phonemizer attempts to replicate the `espeak` Phonemizer while remaining permissively-licensed.

+OpenPhonemizer is heavily based on the amazing [OpenPhonemizer](https://github.com/as-ideas/DeepPhonemizer).
+The main change are the model checkpoints, which more closely resembles `espeak`'s phonemizer.

 ## Project

 * Project status: Alpha